Jan Ullrich: 1998 Tour de France

 Ullrich was the defending champion in 1998.
 He took the lead in the general classification on stage 7, a time trial, over 58 km of undulating roads.
 However, on stage 15, Marco Pantani blew the Tour apart with a victory which began on the Galibier.
 Ullrich was without support when Pantani attacked.
 Pantani topped the Galibier alone.
 It was misty and the roads were wet.
-The descent was dangerou,s and Pantani increased his lead.
+The descent was dangerous and Pantani increased his lead.
 By the bottom of the final climb, Les Deux Alpes, Pantani had nearly four minutes.
 Telekom brought Udo Bölts and then Riis to pace Ullrich.
 Pantani was the race leader as he crossed the line.
 Ullrich finished almost nine minutes back, dropping to fourth position, six minutes behind Pantani.

 Ullrich attacked on stage 16 on the Col de la Madeleine.
 Only Pantani could match him.
 Over the top, they started to work together.
 Ullrich won a photo-finish sprint and moved into third.
 He won the final stage, a 20 km time trial, and moved into second.

 The Tour of 1998 was haunted by doping affairs, giving it the nickname "Tour de Dopage."

 In the following year, during the inaugural Deutschland Tour, Ullrich fell after getting entangled with Udo Bölts during stage 3.
 He had a knee injury and could not ride the 1999 Tour, which ended in the first of seven 'victories' for Lance Armstrong.
 Ullrich set his targets on the world time trial championship in October by riding the Vuelta.